inky03/hscript-insanity/README.md

 you can also import type alias typedefs ! due to type parameters being mostly stripped at runtime, adding support for importing anonymous structure typedefs is not very practical

-all type information is built in `insanity.backend.macro.TypeRegistry`
+all type information is registered in `insanity.backend.TypeCollection.main`

 ### Using (static extension)

-the [`using`](https://haxe.org/manual/lf-static-extension.html) keyword is supported, to most capacity
+the [`using`](https://haxe.org/manual/lf-static-extension.html) keyword is supported (to most capacity)

 ```hx
 using Lambda;